Vrashabh-Sontakke/SRE-built-Internal-Developer-Platform/README.md

 GitHub Actions are employed to automate the deployment and management of Kubernetes clusters and applications using ArgoCD and Helm.

 ## 5. Conclusion
-The SRE-Built Internal Developer Platform is
+The SRE-Built Internal Developer Platform is a comprehensive and efficient solution designed to empower developers within the organization to deploy and manage applications seamlessly, ultimately solving the age old problem that "Dev don't want to do Ops".